 The intent of the League policies is to ensure that fair punishment is applied when it is deserved.
+This process allows all parties an opportunity to assess the circumstances which led to the incident and to consider alternate reactions and actions.

 1801.
 Discipline Committee